wp-plugins/advanced-iframe/readme.txt

 Tested up to: 3.4.2
 Stable tag: 2.0.1

-This plugin includes any webpage as shortcode in an advanced iframe.
+This plugin includes any webpage as shortcode in an advanced iframe that can hide and modify elements and foreward parameters to the iframe.

 == Description ==

-This plugin includes any webpage as shortcode in an advanced iframe.
+This plugin includes any webpage as shortcode in an advanced iframe that can hide and modify elements and foreward parameters to the iframe.

 = Shortcode for advanced iframe =
 By entering the shortcode '[advanced_iframe securitykey=""]' you can include any webpage to any page or article.